 - Raiden applies as well.

-- The main character in Kung Fu does this for all his attacks.
+- Thomas, the main character in Kung Fu Master (known on the NES as Kung Fu) does this for all his attacks.

 - In Mega Man X4, Zero does this when using the Z saber on the ground.
 He also does this when he unleashes certain special attacks.